Article 1 – Name

 Provide meeting details to committee person that sends out meeting RSVP

-Send out reminders each month prior to meeting – to speakers and host location, Board members and GHA membership
+Send out reminders each month prior to meeting – to speakers and host location, Board members and GHTA membership

 Ensure that needed equipment (US Flag, audio-visual, registration table, etc...)is available at monthly meetings

-Work closely with local schools to determine where GHA can make the greatest impact
+Work closely with local schools to determine where GHTA can make the greatest impact

 Collect monies for Kid's Closet at monthly meetings (September – May)

-Handle scholarships given by GHA including ensuring schools have the most current version of the application for students,
+Handle scholarships given by GHTA including ensuring schools have the most current version of the application for students,

 collecting completed applications, forming a committee to review the scholarships and choose the recipients, notify the students and local school(s) of the winners, and arrange time to award scholarships to students and get their picture.
 Handle the press release stating scholarship winners.

 Maintain GHTA website, Facebook and Twitter accounts throughout the month.
 Solicit updates/new members from Board at monthly meetings and post to one or all soon thereafter.

 Maintain PayPal account